dataluscorp/browser/docs/performance/profiling_with_xperf.md

 #### Capturing Heap Data

 The \"-heap\" option is used to set up heap tracing.
-Firefox generates lots of events, so you may want to play with the BufferSize/MinBuffers/MaxBuffers options as well to ensure that you don't get dropped events.
+Datalus generates lots of events, so you may want to play with the BufferSize/MinBuffers/MaxBuffers options as well to ensure that you don't get dropped events.
 Also, when recording the stack, I've found